-(i) organized and existing under the laws of the United States or any other state; and
+(i) organized and existing under the laws of the United States or any other state; and (ii) continuously rated by at least one nationally recognized investment rating firm at not less than A or its equivalent; or

-(ii) continuously rated by at least one nationally recognized investment rating firm at not less than A or its equivalent; or (C) cash invested in accordance with Section: (i) 2256.009; (ii) 2256.013; (iii) 2256.014; or (iv) 2256.016; the terms of a loan made under the program (4) must require that the securities being held as collateral be: (A) pledged to the investing entity; (B) held in the investing entity's name; and deposited at the time the investment is (C) made with the entity or with a third party selected by or approved by the investing entity; a loan made under the program must be placed (5) through: a primary government securities dealer, (A) as defined by 5 C.F.R.
-Section 6801.102(f), as that regulation existed on September 1, 2003; or a financial institution doing business (B) in this state; and (6) an agreement to lend securities that is executed under this section must have a term of one year or less.
-Added by Acts 2003, 78th Leg., ch.
-1227, Sec.
-1, eff.
-Sept.
-1, 2003.
+(C) cash invested in accordance with

+Section:

+'''

+(i) 2256.009;

+(ii) 2256.013;

+(iii) 2256.014; or

+(iv) 2256.016;

+'''

+(4) the terms of a loan made under the program must require that the securities being held as collateral be:

+(A) pledged to the investing entity;

+(B) held in the investing entity's name;

+and

+(C) deposited at the time the investment is made with the entity or with a third party selected by or approved by the investing entity;

+(5) a loan made under the program must be placed through:

+(A) a primary government securities dealer, as defined by 5 C.F.R.
+Section 6801.102(f), as that regulation existed on September 1, 2003; or

+(B) a financial institution doing business in this state; and

+(6) an agreement to lend securities that is executed under this section must have a term of one year or less.

 Sec.
 2256.012.
-AUTHORIZED INVESTMENTS: BANKER'S
+AUTHORIZED INVESTMENTS: BANKER'S ACCEPTANCES.

-ACCEPTANCES.
 A bankers' acceptance is an authorized investment under this subchapter if the bankers' acceptance: